CartoDB/mobile-sdk/doc/custom_offline_data.md

         [elements add:marker];
     }

-    // Add them all at once to avoid flickering [source addAll:elements];
+    // To avoid flickering, add all the sources [source addAll:elements];
 });